webplatform/docs-wpd/Community/Meetings/General/index.md

 ** Open issues assigned?
 If not, can we get a deadline for doing so?
 * Anyone want to share any status on any project?
 ** CSS Properties project
-*** Anyone going to CSSConf in FL in May?
+*** Going to CSSConf in FL in May?
 Do we want to plan on promoting this new content then?
 * Anything blocking you from creating great content?
 * Any new or notable content to promote?